 The world of Jazz music is dominated by chord extensions.
 Those are scale tones higher than the fifth scale degree.
-Any word you read in this genre is going to be at least a 7th form if not a 9th, 11th or even 13th.
-Very rarely would you play a plain major or minor shape in this kind of setting, although it does happen.
+Any chord you play in this genre is going to be at least a 7th form if not a 9th, 11th or even 13th.
+Very rarely would you play a plain major or minor form in this kind of setting, though it does happen.

 To start visualizing the extended shapes, start with your basic "Oklahoma" D major open shape.
 From low to high, you have the notes D, A, D, F #.
 Notice that you are duplicating the note D with the open D string and the D on the B string.
 With extended sounds, you are going to pick up your forms with a little more color.